What is child abuse?

 The NSPCC estimates that over half a million children are abused in the UK each year.
 An abusive childhood can manifest in serious and long-term consequences later in the survivor’s life, with the damaging impact of their trauma staying with them throughout adulthood.
 It can negatively impact the survivor’s relationships, education, career, physical health, mental health, behaviour (including dependency or misuse of drugs or alcohol) and general day-to-day life, to name just a few.

-What is classed as child abuse?
+What is considered child abuse?

 There are many different forms of child abuse but they can all be classified as one or more of: physical abuse, sexual abuse or psychological abuse.
 Below is an outline of the types of acts that can be classed as child abuse: